supri224/Data-Analysis-Dashboard/README.md

 - How does the distribution of fatal/severe/slight accidents compare across different groups (e.g., region, vehicle type, time)?
 - Are there outliers in regions with unusually high fatality proportions?
 - Dashboard interaction <a href="https://github.com/supri224/Data-Analysis-Dashboard/blob/main/Road%20Accident%20Analysis%20Dashboard.png"> view dashboard</a>

+## Process
+- Create a folder named road-accident-kpi-analysis
+- Open the Excel file
+- Remove:Empty rows and columns
+- Add visual charts/images in a visuals/ folder